Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Simulation

 \subsection{Simulation I: Synthetic Data}

 We considered LCMs with $K = 3$ and $J = 80$ items categorized into $G = 7$ major food groups with $J_1 = \cdots = J_5 = 10$ and $J_6 = J_7 = 15$.
-Four distinct tree structures with $K = 3$ leaves were considered corresponding to different levels of class separation (Figure \ref{fig:sim:true_trees}).
+We assumed that all items have binary consumption with $d_j = 2 \ \forall j \in [J]$.
+Four distinct tree structures were considered corresponding to different levels of class separation.
 Trees 1 and 2 represent strong and moderate class separation.
 Trees 3 and 4 represent weak class separation.
 For each tree, we simulated 100 independent data sets for $N \in \{100, 200, 400\}$ individuals.
-See Supplementary Section \ref{supp:sec:simulation:syntheticsetup} for additional setup details.
+See Section \ref{supp:sec:simulation:syntheticsetup} of the Supplement for additional setup details.

-Figure \ref{fig:sim_boxplot_combined} shows model performance comparison results.
-In the top row of Figure \ref{fig:sim_boxplot_combined}, compared to models (v) and (vi), DDT-LCM produces similar or significantly better recovery of the true tree topology and branch lengths.
-As classes become less separated from Tree 1 to Tree 4, all the methods produce higher errors in recovering the true tree, but DDT-LCM is far more accurate and stable than the rest.
-This is expected because (v) and (vi) perform LCM estimation and post hoc hierarchical clustering in two separate steps, which may not fully propagate the uncertainty into tree estimation.
-DDT-LCM fully accounts for uncertainty by performing joint estimation of the tree and other model parameters.
+Figure \ref{fig:sim_boxplot_combined} presents model performance results.
+In the top row, DDT-LCM achieves similar or superior recovery of the true tree structure compared to models (v) and (vi).
+Note that the Frobenius norms of models (ii) and (iii) are constant because their tree structures are fixed during estimation.
+As classes separation decreases from Tree 1 to Tree 4, all methods exhibit higher errors in tree recovery, but DDT-LCM remains more accurate and stable.
+This is expected because (v) and (vi) perform LCM estimation and post hoc hierarchical clustering in separately, failing to propagate uncertainty into tree estimation.
+In contrast, DDT-LCM jointly estimates the tree and other model parameters, fully acconuting for uncertainty.